Trump supporters rally near White House awaiting president

-WASHINGTON (AP) - As Congress prepared to affirm President-elect Joe Biden’s victory, thousands of people lined up before sunrise Wednesday to show their support for President Donald Trump and his baseless claims of election fraud.
+WASHINGTON (AP) - As Congress prepared to affirm President-elect Joe Biden’s victory, thousands of people gathered across from the White House to show their support for President Donald Trump and his baseless claims of election fraud.

-Trump was expected to address his supporters later in the morning during a rally on the Ellipse, just south of the White House.
+Trump was expected to address his supporters later in the morning during a rally on the Ellipse.

 Lou Murray, a life insurance salesman from Boston, said he and many others still hoped Congress and Vice President Mike Pence would not certify the vote.
 “I hope Vice President Pence has courage today, and I hope any politician who thinks he has a future shows courage to stand up and do what’s right,” Murray said.

-About an hour before Trump was set to speak, there were massive, dense lines at security checkpoints near the White House.
+About an hour before Trump was set to speak, there were long, dense lines at security checkpoints near the White House.
 At the Lincoln Memorial, dozens of Trump supporters stood on the steps with large Trump flags.

 Nirav Peterson, who flew in from Seattle to attend the rally, said there would be a groundswell of anger and activism if Trump doesn’t serve another term and said Republicans who don’t back him should face primary challenges.